autocrossblog/autocrossblog_astro/src/content/post/2015/2015-11-07-introducing-project350z-v3.md

 ---
-image: ~/assets/images/PublishThumbnails/Windows-Live-Writer/Introducing-Project350z-V3_14AF6/image_thumb_1.png'
+tags: [ [ 350z, nissan ] ]
+author: "chris"
 publishDate: 2015-11-07T00:48:18+00:00
-title: "Introducing Project350z V3"
+updateDate: 2024-11-15T12:15:17-06:00
+image: ~/assets/images/PublishThumbnails/Windows-Live-Writer/Introducing-Project350z-V3_14AF6/image_thumb_1.png
+url: "2015/introducing-project350z-v3"
 excerpt: "Follow the journey of restoring and prepping a 2003 Nissan 350z for competitve autocrossing in SCCA's STU class.
 Stay tuned for updates."
-author: chris
-url: 'introducing-project350z-v3'
-tags:  [ 350z, nissan ]
-updateDate: 2024-11-15T12:15:17-06:00
+title: "Introducing Project350z V3"
 ---

 Earlier this week, Dave from SoloPerformance.com and I headed down to Chattanooga to pick up Project350z V3.
 A 2003 Nissan 350z Touring model, with 145k miles on the clock.
 The car was purchased from a fellow autocrosser, and is primarily prepped for SCCA's STU class.